-Your hot tub does not care for itself, that’s why it needs a responsible hot tub owner like you!
+Your hot tub does not take care of itself; that’s why it needs a responsible hot tub owner like you!
 Having a solid hot tub maintenance routine can make your spa experience so much more relaxing.
-Hot tub maintenance best practices will help ensure your tub stays clean, runs efficiently, and preserves its integrity for the long-term.
+Hot tub maintenance best practices will help ensure your tub stays clean, runs efficiently, and preserves its integrity for the long term.
 There are many different steps to your hot tub maintenance routine, and we are here to go over the best practices.

 Maintaining Water Balance

 There are many different factors that can impact your spa water’s balance, from shampoos and conditioners to overly harsh tap water.
-The water in your hot tub should be kept at very specific chemical parameters.
-It is recommended that you test your water levels regularly, 2-4 times a week should be sufficient.
-There are many different things to test for and each one has its own range of safety.
+The water in your hot tub should be kept within very specific chemical parameters.
+It is recommended that you test your water levels regularly; 2-4 times a week should be sufficient.
+There are many different things to test for, and each one has its own range of safety.
 The key components to test include:

 - Chlorine: 1.0–3.0 ppm

 - Bromine: 2.0–4.0 ppm

 Many spa and pool care stores carry do-it-yourself hot tub testing kits that come with all of the tools you need to test your spa.
 Many spa maintenance companies also offer testing services, making it simple by having you bring a water sample in.
 However, for ease of use, we suggest purchasing a DIY kit to prevent having to make many trips to spa care stores.
 You can still take in your water sample periodically to ensure your levels are testing accurately.